Shawn Sanders, DVM

 Taylor moved to Wyoming in August with her dog (Titan) and horse (Vegas).
 Originally from northern Wisconsin, Taylor fell in love with the Laramie area and all that it has to offer.
 During her time in Wisconsin, she heavily participated in her local FFA, 4-H, and high school rodeo.
 Now she spends most of her time competing in barrel racing, trail riding, hunting, and running.
 Taylor enjoys working in a fast paced environment as a veterinary assistant with a special interest in large animal medicine.

-Spook is the calico clinic cat.
-She is about 11 yrs old.
-She came to the clinic as a stray kitten with litter-mates.
+Spook is a calico clinic cat.
+She is about 13 yrs old.
+She came to the clinic as a stray kitten with her litter-mates.
 She stayed and her litter mates were adopted out.
 She is a bit reserved and tense around dogs that she does not know.
 She is most often seen during quiet times at the clinic and during after-hours emergencies.
 She is our huntress, keeping the mice population down in the barn during the summer.
-Freddy came to our clinic in early 2016 from the shelter.
-He had multiple large wounds on his face and we nursed him back to health.
-He can be pretty pushy sometimes as he seeks attention from staff and clients.